jglovier/jglovier.github.io/_case-studies/github/improving-code-review-on-github.md

 ### Initiating the review cycle

-The first thing we noticed was that pull request authors wanted a way to signal that their code was ready for review.
+The first thing we noticed was that pull request authors needed a way to signal that their code was ready for review.
 While PRRs allowed for a formalized review process, often pull request authors aren't ready for review the moment they opened a pull request.

 Many authors subscribe to an "open early for discussion" model of pull request review, where a pull request is opened on the first commit well before the bulk of a contribution's activity has occurred to help define scope and approach along with project maintainers, so they needed a way to signal when a pull request is ready for review.

 ### Reaching the right reviewers

 Pull request authors also wanted a way to be able to request review from specific people.
-Often a project's maintainers and collaborators list is very large, so making sure a pull request gets reviewed by the right person or people can be difficult.
+Often a project's maintainers and collaborators list is very large, so making sure a pull request gets reviewed by the right person or people could be difficult.

 ### Utilizing existing organization teams